-The optical link is used to transmit several types of flows with distinct bandwidth demands.
-We here limit ourselves to two types of flows for the sake of clarity.
-However, our approach is applicable to optical links with more than two types of flows as well.
-Flows of type 1 require $n_1 > 0$ slices, whereas flows of type 2 require $n_2n_1 > n_1$ slices.
-Type 1 (respectively type 2) flows arrive according to a Poisson process with arrival rate $\lambda_1$ (respectively $\lambda_2$ ) and, if assigned to some free slices in the spectrum, cease after a holding time that is exponentially distributed and has average service time $1/\mu_1$ (respectively $1/\mu_2$ ).
-We are not interested in edge cases, so throughout this contribution we assume that $\lambda_1$ , $\lambda_2$ , $\mu_1$ and $\mu_2$ are all known positive real numbers.
+The optical link is used to transmit two types of flows with distinct bandwidth demands: flows of type 1 require $n_1 > 0$ slices, whereas flows of type 2 require $n_2n_1 > n_1$ slices.
+Type 1 (respectively type 2) flows arrive according to a Poisson process with arrival rate λ_1 (respectively λ_2) and, if assigned to some free slices in the spectrum, cease after a holding time that is exponentially distributed and has average service time $1/\mu_1$ (respectively $1/\mu_2$).
+We are not interested in edge cases, so throughout this contribution we assume that λ_1 , λ_2 , μ_1 and μ_2 are all known positive real numbers.

 Fig. 1.
-Example of the (super)channel ordering in a single optical link with $n_1=2,\ n_2=3$ and S=36.
+Example of the (super)channel ordering in a single optical link with $n_1 = 2$, $n_2 = 3$ and S = 36.

 As depicted in Fig. 1, we consider two overlapping grids of different granularity.
-The first consists of a sequence of adjacent channels of width $n_1F$ : the first channel comprises slices $1, \ldots, n_1$ , the second comprises slices $n_1 + 1, \ldots, 2n_1$ , and so on.
-Similarly, the second grid consists of a sequence of adjacent superchannels of width $n_2n_1F$ .
-The number of channels of size $n_1F$ is thus $m_1 := S/n_1$ , whereas the number of superchannels of size $n_2n_1F$ is $m_2 := m_1/n_2$ .
-For the sake of convenience, we assume that S is an integer multiple of $n_1n_2$ .
+The first consists of a sequence of adjacent channels of width n_1F : the first channel comprises slices $1, \ldots, n_1$, the second comprises slices $n_1 + 1, \ldots, 2n_1$, and so on.
+Similarly, the second grid consists of a sequence of adjacent superchannels of width n_2n_1F .
+The number of channels of size n_1F is thus $m_1 := S/n_1$, whereas the number of superchannels of size n_2n_1F is $m_2 := m_1/n_2$.
+For the sake of convenience, we assume that S is an integer multiple of n_1n_2 .

-An incoming type 1 flow, in the remainder referred to as a type 1 request, must be assigned to a free channel of width $n_1F$ , whereas an incoming type 2 flow, in the remainder referred to as a type 2 request, must be assigned to a free superchannel of width $n_2n_1F$ .
+An incoming type 1 flow, in the remainder referred to as a type 1 request, must be assigned to a free channel of width n_1F , whereas an incoming type 2 flow, in the remainder referred to as a type 2 request, must be assigned to a free superchannel of width n_2n_1F .
 If there is only a single free (super)channel, we always assign the request to this free (super)channel.
 If there are multiple free (super)channels, we assign the request to one of the free (super)channels according to some spectrum allocation policy.
 For type 2 requests, it will become evident in the remainder that the allocation policy is of no importance to our analysis.
 For type 1 requests, we restrict ourselves to allocation policies that only depend on the number of type 1 flows currently occupying each superchannel and not on the specific ordering of the type 1 flows along the spectrum.

 We consider three such allocation policies as exemplificative cases.
 The Random Allocation (RA) policy assigns a type 1 request to a randomly selected free channel if possible, where every free channel has the same probability of being selected [9, 10].
-Alternatively, we can assign the type 1 request to one of the free channels in a partially occupied (i.e., nonempty and non-full) superchannel that contains either the lowest number of type 1 flows or the highest number of type 1 flows.
+Alternatively, we can assign the type 1 request to one of the free channels in a partially occupied (i.e., non-empty and non-full) superchannel that contains either the lowest number of type 1 flows or the highest number of type 1 flows.
 The former is called the Least-Filled (LF) policy, while the latter is called the Most-Filled (MF) policy.
 For both of these policies, if all superchannels are empty or full, the type 1 request is assigned to one of the channels in an empty superchannel-provided they are not all full of course.
 Throughout the remainder, we use AP to denote a generic allocation policy.